 (Photo: copyright Cathy Byrne)

 When young, these Caterpillars are brown with a pale brown head.
-Later they become green with fine purple wavy stripes, a red-edged white dorsal line, and brown-edged purple head.
+Later they become green with some scattered white dots, a red-edged white dorsal line, and brown-edged pale purple head.

 The caterpillars feed on the foliage of :

 When at rest, the moths of this species fold their wing like a tent, unlike many other Geometrids which lay out their wings flat.
 The moths have a wingspan of about 5 cms.

 Both sexes of adult moth have forewings that are greyish-brown with dark grey squiggles.
 The veins are brown.
 The hind wings are a uniform satin grey-brown, darkening toward the wingtips.
 The bodies of the male are narrower than those of the female.
 The males have feathery antennae, and the females have thread-like antennae.

 The species is found in Australia in the highlands of